 The original discovery

 The discovery of RNAi dates back more than 20 years ago.
-While a few researchers were able to show that exogenously expressed genes could repress the endogenous expression of genes with homologous sequences, it was Fire and Mello that illustrated how double stranded RNA (dsRNA) could specifically silence gene expression.
-By treating C. elegans with either single-stranded RNA (ssRNA) or dsRNA, they found that dsRNA was consistently more effective than ssRNA at reducing mRNA levels.1 It was this elegant series of experiments that led Fire and Mello to receiving the Nobel Prize in Physiology or Medicine in 2006.2
+While a few researchers were able to show that exogenously expressed genes could repress the endogenous expression of genes with homologous sequences, it was Fire and Mello that illustrated how double-stranded RNA (dsRNA) could specifically silence gene expression.
+By treating C. elegans with either single-stranded RNA (ssRNA) or dsRNA, they found that dsRNA was consistently more effective than ssRNA at reducing mRNA levels.1 It was this elegant series of experiments that led Fire and Mello to receive the Nobel Prize in Physiology or Medicine in 2006.2

 In 2001, three years after its initial characterization, RNAi was described in mammalian cells for the first time by Thomas Tuschl using exogenous reporter genes from sea pansies and fireflies.
 The technology was quickly adapted to animals in 2003, with small interfering RNAs (siRNAs) targeting the Fas gene shown to protect mice from hepatitis, increasing the survival rate from 0%—with death occurring due to acute liver failure—to 82%.
 As a sign of things to come, they noted that up to 90% of the injected siRNAs accumulate specifically in liver cells.1